Fintan Halpenny

 When these are applied we get back a higher-order function

-.
+(a β b) β f b for all b.
 This description should start to sound very familiar.

-on it for anything that is of kind Type β Type
+on it for anything that is of kind Type β Type!

-So at this point we should look at how the Functor
+So at this point we should look at how the Functor implementation is defined for Yoneda:

 -- unfortunately we have to define this here...